agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 In our examples, the agent's `startState` is the origin.
 The utility is 1 at the origin, 3 at the third state right of the origin ("state 3"), and 0 otherwise.

 The transition function must also decrement the time.
-States are objects with a `terminateAfterAction`.
+States are objects with a `terminateAfterAction` property.
 In the example below, `terminateAfterAction` is set to `true` when the state's `timeLeft` attribute gets down to 1; this causes the MDP to terminate.
 Here is an example state for the Line MDP (it's also the `startState`):

 >`{terminateAfterAction: false, timeLeft:5, loc:0}`